CenturyLinkCloud/clc-go-cli/README.md

 ### Bash

-Starting from `2015-08-18` the release tarballs contain 2 bash files: `bash_autocomplete` and `install_autocompletion`.
-You can enable autocomplete for the current terminal session by simply sourcing the former.
-Or you can install it user-wide by executing the latter.
-In this case, the script will copy `bash_autocomple` contents into `~/.bash_completion/clc` and update `~/.bashrc` with the lines sourcing this file.
+Release tarballs for Linux/Unix/Darwin (starting from the release `2015-08-18`) contain 2 files for enabling autocomplete: `bash_autocomplete` and `install_autocompletion`.
+Execute `source bash_autocomplete` to turn on autocomplete for the current terminal session. `install_autocompletion` is provided for you to install autocomplete user-wide.
+The script, upon invoking, copies the `bash_autocomplete` contents into `~/.bash_completion/clc` and updates `~/.bashrc` accordingly.

 ### PowerShell